-Chelsea accused of buying victim's silence
+Chelsea accused of buying sex abuse victim's silence

 More victims come forward

-Johnson broke his story 24 hours after police had revealed that 350 people had come forward to report allegations of child sexual abuse within the football community over the past week.
+Johnson broke his story 24 hours after police revealed that 350 people had come forward in the past week to report allegations of child sexual abuse within the football community.

-Martin Glenn, chief executive of the English Football Association, told a press conference Thursday that clubs who may have sought to prevent victims from speaking out by paying them will face sanctions.
+Martin Glenn, chief executive of the English Football Association, told reporters at a news conference Thursday that clubs who may have sought to prevent victims from speaking out by paying them will face sanctions.

-"We've committed to a full review, shining the light on what happened in the past in football," he told reporters at a press conference
+"We've committed to a full review, shining the light on what happened in the past in football," he said.

 "We have clear rules in the game and if there's any evidence of a breach of those -- and hushing up would be one -- subject to due process, the police need to be at the right place in this.
 When it's our turn to apply the rules, we absolutely will, regardless of size of club."

-When questioned about the possible existence of non-disclosure agreements and gagging orders, Glenn added: "I can't say if there has been a cover-up in the game [but] I doubt it."
+When questioned about the possible existence of non-disclosure agreements and gag orders, Glenn added: "I can't say if there has been a cover-up in the game (but) I doubt it."

 Suspects identified

-Seventeen police forces across England, Scotland and Wales have announced they have launched investigations while Greater Manchester police says it has identified 10 suspects.
+Seventeen police forces across England, Scotland and Wales have launched investigations, while Greater Manchester police says it has identified 10 suspects.

-A hotline set up to help victims of the child sex abuse scandal rocking English football has received 860 calls for help in its first week.
+A hotline set up to help victims of the child sex abuse scandal has received 860 calls for help in its first week.

 The service, established by the National Society for the Prevention of Cruelty to Children (NSPCC), says its staff made 60 referrals to the police and social services in the first three days alone.

-Johnson, who was part of the Chelsea first team between 1978-81, outlined the abuse he said he suffered at the hands of Heath, who worked for Chelsea from 1968 to 1979, telling the newspaper that the abuse started when he was 13 or 14 and lasted for three or four years.
-He said that there were other boys involved and that he expected others to come forward.
+Johnson, who was part of the Chelsea first team between 1978-81, outlined the abuse he said he suffered at the hands of Heath, who worked for Chelsea from 1968 to 1979.
+He told the newspaper the abuse started when he was 13 or 14 and lasted for three or four years.
+He said there were other boys involved and that he expected others to come forward.

 England's Football Association launched an internal investigation into allegations of abuse last Sunday after more than 20 players came forward alleging abuse in their youth, according to England's Professional Footballers Association (PFA).